paliari-ti/paliari-deploy/README.md

     > Attention: if you run `init` in a already existent directory, it will override the repo directory

-- `publish`: Pubishes a release in the remote server
+- `publish`: Publishes a release in the remote server
 - `releases`: Get a list of releases from the remote server
+- `rollback`: Rollback the application to a previous version

 #### More Examples